 The student is given an in-depth study of the anatomy and physiology of the cardiopulmonary system.
 Topics will include but are not limited to: structure, function, and assessment of the cardiopulmonary system.
+To be taken concurrently with RSP 141.
 (Fa) 3 credits

-RSP\ 131: Applied Pharmacology
+RSP 131: Applied Pharmacology